-As the Group continues its evolution as a disruptor in the B2B energy space, there is increased need for digitalisation and change.
-The Board believes that business customers need access to 24/7 efficient digital tools with easy access to their account, from sign-up to renewal.
-There is a risk that the Group's disruptor position is threatened if competitors develop new technology which rival the Group's.
+The Group appoints significant talent and dedicates management As the Group continues its evolution as a disruptor in the B2B energy space, there is increased need for digitalisation and change.
+The time, focus, people and financial investment in Digital by Board believes that business customers need access to 24/7 efficient Default activities. digital tools with easy access to their account, from sign-up to renewal.
+Selected partners support the Group in achieving its targets, and There is a risk that the Group's disruptor position is threatened if are carefully selected to ensure alignment of values and focus. competitors develop new technology which rival the Group's.

-The Group's Digital by Default strategy has committed capital expenditure and resources to deliver key strategic aims: improved customer offering, cost efficiencies and data insight.
-With this strategic intent, there is a risk that time, effort and money are wasted, and the programme does not deliver the expected benefits.
+Change management is embraced, so as to find new opportunities The Group's Digital by Default strategy has committed capital to deliver the Group's ambitions.
+There are also clear project expenditure and resources to deliver key strategic aims: improved deliverables and milestones for the Group to deploy new customer offering, cost efficiencies and data insight.
+With this technology to unlock business benefits, with progress monitored strategic intent, there is a risk that time, effort and money are by operational management, ExCo and the Board. wasted, and the programme does not deliver the expected benefits.